-- With 35 years of service credit, teachers may retire beginning at age 55 and any time thereafterwith full benefits. - Between ages 55 and 60, teachers may retire with only 20 years of service credit, but their pensions will be reduced by 6% for every year they are under age 60. - At age 60, educators may retire with no penalty as long as they have at least 10 years of service credit.
+- With 35 years of service credit, teachers may retire beginning at age 55 and any time thereafter with full benefits. - Between ages 55 and 60, teachers may retire with only 20 years of service credit, but their pensions will be reduced by 6% for every year they are under age 60 unless they are retiring under the Early Retirement Option (ERO).
+(See section below for further information.) - At age 60, educators may retire with no penalty as long as they have at least 10 years of service credit.